kubermatic/kubeone/docs/quickstart-azure.md

 ```

 Before we can use Terraform to create the infrastructure for us Terraform needs
-to download the vSphere plugin and setup it's environment.
+to download the Azure plugin and setup it's environment.
 This is done by
 running the `init` command:

 ```bash